 International Sport Business

-Hayduk III, T.M. & Walker, M. (in press).
+Hayduk III, T.M. & Walker, M. (2018).
 Do Applicants Care?
 Assessing the Influence of Social Responsibility Communication on Job Seekers in the Sport Industry.
 International Journal of Sport Communication, 11(2).

 Hayduk III, T.M. & Walker, M. (2017).
 Mapping the Strategic Factor Market for Sport Entrepreneurship.
 International Entrepreneurship and Management Journal, 1-20.

 Hayduk III, T.M.
 (2017).
 The Case for a Complete Model of Strategic Resource Utility in Sport and Entertainment Management.
 Journal of Applied Sport Management, 9(3), 1-12.

 Hayduk III, T.M. & Walker, M. (2017).
 Re-Assessing Resource Worthiness: Proposition of a Framework for Analyzing Resource Utility.
 Organizational Dynamics, 46(1), 40-45.